bharatk21k/lesscode-iac/README.md

 It does not create/destroy any data stack (yet).
 Feel free to clone n add modules to do that.

-It is an opinionated framework, which helps to automate the creation and destruction of a microservice/ serverless, single region (multiple AZ) infrastructure for quick build and deployment of apis, UIs and Q services.
+It is an opinionated framework, which helps to automate the creation and destruction of a microservice/ serverless, single region (multiple AZ) infrastructure for quick build and deployment of APIs, UIs and MQ(Message Q) services.

 If you are not writing a monolithic application then you are either writing a service oriented (SOA) or microservice applications.